benmvp/slides/2016/confoo/flexbox.md

   - `flex-start`: (default) items are packed toward the start line
   - `space-around`: items are evenly distributed in the line with equal space around them.
   - `space-between`: items are evenly distributed in the line; first item is on the start line, last item on the end line
+- Look at all we can do w/ just one property!
+- Think about how hard it would be to do `space-around` or `space-between`

 /////